My company, Suntra Modern Recovery, was born out of the trauma that I experienced on Sept 11, 2001.

 This new euphoric life lasted about two years before I became too depressed to function.
 Surrounded by excess and devoid of happiness, I realized that I was addicted to cocaine and alcohol and needed to change my life.
 I wanted better for myself.

-After many failed attempts I was finally able to commit to recovery and, as of this year, I have been continuously sober for 13 years.
+After many failed attempts I was finally able to commit to recovery.
+As of this year, I have been continuously sober for 13 years.
 Although achieving sobriety was the hardest thing I have ever done, it has been the greatest thing I’ve accomplished in my life thus far.
 During my recovery journey I was able to build a successful company, sell it to United HealthCare, graduate with an MBA, and father two amazing sons.

-Suntra Modern Recovery is a beautiful product of my trauma, addiction, and success, all wrapped in one.
-I could never have imagined that my path would lead me here, or that my life’s work would be to help other people achieve recovery.
-But I’m grateful for it and wouldn’t change a thing.
+Suntra Modern Recovery is a beautiful product of my trauma, addiction, and success wrapped into one.
+I could never have imagined that my path would lead me here or that my life’s work would be to help other people achieve recovery.
+I’m grateful for it and wouldn’t change a thing.